wavefrontHQ/docs/pages/doc/wavefront_support_feedback.md

 ## Support

-To get support, you can:

-* Get in touch with Wavefront by VMware Support from inside the product:
+* Get in touch with Technical Support and create a support ticket.
+See [How to Engage Technical Support](https://help.wavefront.com/hc/en-us/articles/360057219171-How-to-Engage-Technical-Support).
+* Get support from within the product:
   1. Log in to Wavefront.
   1. Select <strong>Support</strong> from the gear icon.
     <br/>![support menu item](images/get_support.png)

-* Get in touch with Technical Support and create a support ticket.
-See [How to Engage Technical Support](https://help.wavefront.com/hc/en-us/articles/360057219171-How-to-Engage-Technical-Support).

 ## Documentation Feedback